there are two possiblity :

 • make

-on ubuntu you can get everything by
+on ubuntu you can get everything by running

 sudo apt install build-essential bison flex texinfo libmpc-dev libgmp-dev libmpfr-dev automake autoconf